 - Coordinating with the Bartow Municipal Airport and the Federal Aviation Administration (FAA) to avoid interfering with operations at the airport

 The project limits are from Polk Parkway (SR 570) to US 17 (SR 35) in Polk County.
-The proposed alignment for the segment of Central Polk Parkway as shown is being designed.
-A Project Development and Environment (PD&E) study is currently underway for an adjacent segment of Central Polk Parkway from US 17 (SR 35) to SR 60.
+The proposed alignment for the segment of Central Polk Parkway as shown is scheduled to begin construction in the 4th Quarter of 2023.
+A Project Development and Environment (PD&E) study has been completed and the design is currently underway for the adjacent segment of Central Polk Parkway from US 17 (SR 35) to SR 60.

 The natural environment is a critical part of this region’s economy and quality of life.

 Natural habitats within the project limits include the Marshall Hampton Reserve, a 1,173-acre nature reserve that offers wildlife viewing and multi-use trails.
 The southern portion of the project consists of reclaimed phosphate mining lands.
 Previous environmental analyses will be updated during the project design, including evaluations of wetlands, listed species, cultural resources, noise, and contamination impacts.